Last Updated: March 26, 2026

 The Severum Cichlid is a hardy fish capable of adapting to harsh conditions in the wild.
 Some fish cannot survive what they can peacefully put up with.
 But it doesn’t mean you should ignore regular maintenance and a proper tank setup.

-The Severum Cichlid is typically a peaceful fish.
+The Severum Cichlid is a peaceful fish.
 Unlike other Cichlid species that can fight to the death over food or maintain control over their territory, they remain relatively calm.

 However, they can act potentially aggressively around other fish.
-It can be territorial aggression or the overwhelming effect of attacking the smaller fish.
+It is territorial aggression or the overwhelming effect of attacking the smaller fish.
 Once they show aggression or signs of stress, make sure you separate them from the cause of stress.
 The Severum Cichlid can fall prey to diseases because of high levels of stress.

 Providing good care and a safe environment will create a strong preventive shield from diseases.